Paid in arrears might sound like a complicated accounting term, but the definition of arrears is pretty straightforward.

 Paying in arrears doesn’t just apply to payroll—it also means paying for goods or services after you receive them.

-If you work with a vendor who gives you a payment term of net 60, you’ll be billed in arrears, since you have 60 days to pay for the items you received.
+If you work with a vendor or service provider who gives you a payment term of net 60, you’ll be billed in arrears, since you have 60 days to pay for the items you received.
 This means that you pay the vendor after you receive the goods or services, so you’re paying in arrears.
 Another example is paying a contractor’s invoice for services already rendered.

 However, sometimes paying in arrears means that you’re behind on bills.
 In this case, your business is “in arrears” until the missed payment is made.

 Here’s an example.
 Imagine that that you have a $500 monthly recurring payment.